SenP/yelpcalmp2/README.md

 App for sharing awesome campgrounds

-Based on Colt Steel's YelpCamp app with my own tweaks and improvements.
+Based on Colt Steele's YelpCamp app with my own tweaks and improvements.

 This app is built using